Why do we need a Public-Private partnership?

 Finding out what patients prefer

-Patient Preferences in Benefit-Risk Assessments during the Drug Life Cycle (PREFER) is a five year public-private research project where academic researchers and the pharmaceutical industry work together to find out when and where patients want, can, and should be involved in drug development.
+Patient Preferences in Benefit-Risk Assessments during the Drug Life Cycle (PREFER) is a five year public-private research project where academic researchers, HTA, patient organisations, and the pharmaceutical industry work together to find out when and where patients want, can, and should be involved in drug development.

 We are looking forward to sharing our findings with you!